scipy-lectures/scientific-python-lectures/advanced/sympy.rst

 ==============

 SymPy is a Python library for symbolic mathematics.
-It aims become a full featured computer algebra system thatn can compete directly with commercial alternatives (Mathematica, Maple) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
+It aims become a full featured computer algebra system that can compete directly with commercial alternatives (Mathematica, Maple) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
 SymPy is written entirely in Python and does not require